Madrid Budget Break 💃 Where to Eat & What to Do

 Often you can be tempted into a restaurant with advertised promises of wine and tapas for a few euros, to find these deals are available only if you are prepared to eat at a cramped and busy bar.

-Everywhere there is a frenetic energy and haste which makes the chance of getting a calm and relaxing meal impossible.
+Everywhere there is a frenetic energy and haste which makes the chance of getting a calm and relaxing meal really difficult.

 Madrid Attractions and Eating Out - Indian Aroma